NVIDIA/MatX/docs_input/api/linalg/other/toeplitz.rst

 Generate a toeplitz matrix

-`c` represents the first column of the matrix while `r` represents the first row. `c` and `r` must have the same first value; if they don't match, the first value from `r` will be used.
+`c` represents the first column of the matrix while `r` represents the first row. `c` and `r` must have the same first value; if they don't match, the first value from `c` will be used.

 Passing a single array/operator as input is equivalent to passing the conjugate of the same input as the second parameter.